 #8.
 Use the “Repair disk Permission” option.

-If you are using Mac OS X 10.2 or a later version, the Repair Disk Permissions option allows you to troubleshoot permissions-related issues.
+If you use Mac OS X 10.2 or a later version, the Repair Disk Permissions option allows you to troubleshoot permissions-related issues.
 To take advantage of the option to Repair Disk Permissions, carry out the following steps:

 - Select Utilities from the menu Go.